bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 49°
-- Clear
+- Cloudy
-- 92% humidity
+- 95% humidity
 - 9 mph wind
-- 9% cloud cover
+- 97% cloud cover
 - 33 AQI 🟩
 - 0.17 inches of rain in the past 24 hours